Skip Navigation

 What is Simple File Upload?

-Simple File Upload replaces a hidden input tag that you create with an upload widget.
+Simple File Upload loads as a web component via JavaScript.
 When your user adds a file, it is uploaded to the cloud and a URL that links to that file is returned.

-Uploaded files are served to your app behind a CDN for blazing fast performance.
-You can optionally use our resize API to dynamically serve the files at any size, any time.
+Uploaded files are served behind a CDN for blazing fast performance.
+You can optionally use our resize API to dynamically serve files at any size.

 Simple File Upload can be attached to a Heroku application via the CLI: